richie-south/TimeEditApi/README.md

         console.log(er);
     });

-// search and se if exists
+// search and see if exists
 timeEdit.search('ny105')
     .then((result) => {
         console.log(JSON.stringify(result, null, 2));